NorthernChicken/uselessfetch/README.md

 3. ```chmod +x uselessfetch```
 4. ```./uselessfetch```

-Try running a couple times, outputs *should* be random each time
+Try running a couple times, outputs *should* be random each time.

+# Known Issues
+* Tux isn't colored
+* "Random" outputs sometimes repeat twice or thrice for some reason